 JYNNEOSTM (also known as Imvamune or Imvanex) is an attenuated live virus vaccine that has been authorized for the prevention of monkeypox by the US Food and Drug Administration.

 “Being aware of the rash of monkeypox which presents as vesicles is very important.
-Additional measures include vigilance in those who have travelled in the past 30 days to countries that have reported cases of monkeypox and who have contact with confirmed or suspected of monkeypox.”According to Dr.Kartik Chirabuddi, Associate professor in infectious diseases at University of Florida.
+Additional measures include vigilance in those who have traveled in the past 30 days to countries that have reported cases of monkeypox and who have contact with confirmed or suspected of monkeypox.”According to Dr.Kartik Chirabuddi, Associate professor in infectious diseases at the University of Florida.